drexelwireless/dragonradio/tools/README.md

 ## Building

 The tools here target python 3.5.
-The `install-dependencies.sh` script will install the necessary Ubuntu packages using `apt` and install necessary Python packages using `pip`.
-Python packages are installed using a [pip user install](https://pip.pypa.io/en/stable/user_guide/#user-installs).
+The `install.sh` script will perform all steps necessary to create a Python virtualenv at `tools/env` and install the `liquid` Python module there.
+The `liquid` module allows portions of the `liquid-dsp` library to be used in python.

+A full installation requires compiling and installing the `libcorrect` and `liquid-dsp` libraries, which the `install.sh` script does.
+If you don't like this, if you don't want the liquid module, or if you don't want to use a virtualenv, look at the `install.sh` script and see how it operates.

 ## Tools and examples